dulaz41/BlockPass/hardhat/README.md

 # BlockPass Smart Contract

 Welcome to the BlockPass smart contract repository!
-BlockPass is a decentralized platform on the Polygon blockchain for creating and managing block passes, implemented as non-fungible tokens (NFTs) following the ERC721 standard.
+BlockPass is a decentralized platform on the Avalanche blockchain for creating and managing block passes tickets, implemented as non-fungible tokens (NFTs) following the ERC721 standard.

 ## Features